bensons/mcp-yes-man/README.md

 1. Install dependencies: `npm install`
 2. Build the server: `npm run build`
-3. Setup your MCP client
+3. Setup your MCP client and restart it

-4. Run the server: `npm start`
+To run the server: `npm start` or just `/path/to/index.js`

 ## Usage